Loading

 Answer

 We sincerely appreciate any amount you choose to give as a gift.
 Your generosity is truly valued, so please give what feels right for you.
-To provide some guidance, the typical contribution ranges from $100 to $150 per person, as each table costs approximately $700 to $1,000, depending on the selected dishes.
-Think of this gift as covering the cost of a fine dining experience, which includes a full-course meal (5-8 courses) served at your table, along with a quality bottle of alcohol.
+To provide some guidance, the typical contribution ranges from $100 to $200 per person, as each table costs approximately $800 to $1,000, depending on the selected dishes.
+Think of this gift as covering the cost of a fine dining experience, which includes a full-course meal (5-8 courses) served at your table, along with a quality bottle of alcohol and champagne.
 Immediate and close family members often gift more.
 If there are any leftover funds from the gifts, the bride and groom are grateful to use that towards other wedding expenses, such as floral arrangements, décor, entertainment, and more.
 Our main hope is to at least break even on costs.
+For your convenience, red envelopes will be provided near the entrance should you require one.

 Question